TheJostler/whatsappcli/README.md

 ## Usage
-There are two modes for this tool, client and server. the whatsapp_web_service.py script starts an instance of the Chrome browser and a flask API.
+There are two modes for this tool, client and server. the whatsapp_web_service.py script starts a headless instance of the Chrome browser and a flask API.

 You must run this program either on localhost or on a network attached machine.

+The first time you start the service it will try to log you into Whatsapp.
+A QR code should be displayed in the terminal.
+Scan this QR from your WhatsApp app to link this headless chrome browser as a device.
+(The QR code shows as ASCII in order to allow you to log in even over a serial connection or ssh connection)

-Once your web_service is running, you can run whatsapp.py in order to utilize the API.
+Once your web_service is running and logged in, you can run whatsapp.py in order to utilize the API.

 The first time you run either script, it will automatically generate the `.whatsapp_automation` directory at your User's home directory.